fsh-nur/DevOps_Script/README.md

 Cloud computing is the delivery of resources over the internet "cloud" as develeopers referred to it.
 Instead of storing data in hardware, such as data centers and servers, cloud computing provides this service to companies.
 AWS(Amazon Web Services) is an example of a cloud provider.

 ## How does it fit into DevOps?
 - Cloud computing is agile: DevOps teams can curate many cloud environments in minutes, and shut them down when no longer needed, instead of having to maintain physical IT infrastructures which would take more time.
+As well as manage access between teams allowing for collaboration in DevOps.
-- DevOps Automation: DevOps uses cloid systems such as Kubernetes where appls can be continuously integrated and deployed as well as monitored automatically.
+- DevOps Automation: DevOps uses cloud systems such as Kubernetes where apps can be continuously integrated and deployed as well as monitored automatically.
-- Serverless Computing: DevOps are able to build, deploy and operate serverless apps.
+- Serverless Computing: DevOps are able to build, deploy and operate serverless apps, using *Infrastructure as Code* (IaC) the process of building infrastructure can be automated instead o fbeing done physically, and can be changed respectively.
 ## Benefits of Cloud Computing
 - Cloud computing allows companies to manage data without the hassle and maintenance of building a physical IT infrastructure such as Data Centers
 - Data Loss Prevention
 - Allows quick response to change during periods of disruption
 - Reduced carbon footprint
-- Document Control
+- Cost Effective